longhorn/website/content/docs/1.6.3/references/settings.md

 The retained failed support bundle is for analysis purposes and needs to clean up manually.

 Longhorn blocks support bundle creation when reaching the upper bound of the limitation.
 You can set this value to **0** to have Longhorn automatically purge all failed support bundles.

+#### Support Bundle Node Collection Timeout

+> Default: `30`

+Number of minutes Longhorn allows for collection of node information and node logs for the support bundle.

+If the collection process is not completed within the allotted time, Longhorn continues generating the support bundle without the uncollected node data.

 #### Fast Replica Rebuild Enabled